sam0287/sam0287.github.io/README.md

-# Lecture Notes and tutorials repository - Samuel Livingstone
+# Lecture notes repository - Samuel Livingstone
 This is the repository of HTML lecture notes/research level tutorials of Samuel Livingstone, Lecturer in Statistical Science at University College London.

 ## Contents